Sophie Hamer – Assistant Facilities Manager

 Gemma has massaged at a number of events including the annual Bath Half-Marathon, Cycle Sportives, Bath Triathlon, Ministry of Defence Sports Day and the BUCS Indoor Nationals.

-James Boulton – Sports Massage Therapist
+Claire Allison – Sports Massage Therapist

 Claire has worked in the health and fitness industry for the past 20 years.
 Having studied at the London School of Sports Massage, she gained a BTEC Level 5 Professional Diploma in Soft Tissue Therapy.
 She has previously worked at the Harbour Club in Chelsea and Westover House, a private doctors clinic in Wandsworth.
 Claire combines working at Team Bath with travelling to see private clients in London.